 ‘So he turned sharp to the right at the next turning, and ran straight into Mr. Day, coming from his garden with a barrow-load of cabbages.’
 An illustration from Mr. Bliss, a picture book written for his children, probably in the early 1930s.

 ‘he was looking down into his own village and could see his own house in the distance on a further hill.’
 Mr. Bliss is the only picture book Tolkien produced.
 He probably wrote it in the early 1930s but it was not published until 1982.

 ‘House where Rover began his adventures as a toy’, September 1927, an illustration for Roverandom.
 Tolkien made up this story for his young sons during a family holiday in Filey in 1925.
 He painted this idyllic scene two years later for his youngest son, Christopher.

 ‘lunar landscape’, 1925, one of Tolkien’s illustrations for Roverandom.
 The title is written in Valmaric, an alphabet invented by Tolkien.

 ‘The White Dragon pursues Roverandom and the Moondog’.
 This illustration was drawn for his eldest son John in 1927.
-It is similar to later drawings of Smaug flying around the Lonely Mountain which he drew for The Hobbit in the 1930s.
+It is similar to later drawings of Smaug flying around the Lonely Mountain which Tolkien drew for The Hobbit in the 1930s.

-‘The gardens of the Merking’s palace from The tale of Roverandom’, September 1927.
+‘The Gardens of the Merking’s palace from The tale of Roverandom’, September 1927.
 This underwater scene illustrates Rover’s adventures in the kingdom of the Merking as he seeks to escape his enchantment and regain his true form.